 How does CCA do this?
 CCA pays up front for enhanced primary care and supportive services, and saves money by helping people stay out of the hospital, and prevent avoidable complications.

 CCA was part of the first demonstration efforts over 10 years ago to test the effectiveness of integrated care for Medicare/Medicaid dually eligible individuals.

 As new integrated care initiatives for “duals,” funded through the Affordable Care Act, are launched around the country, CCA has become a national leader.
 Massachusetts’ OneCare program for dually eligible adults under 65 is the first of the new initiatives to launch.
 CCA accounts for a substantial majority of new enrollees in OneCare.

-V-Cap’s $10 million loan, made in partnership with the Robert Wood Johnson Foundation, supports CCA’s work to scale its compelling model of care.
-V-Cap’s loan is used by CCA to meet regulatory requirements for financial reserves.
+V-Cap’s $10 million loan, made in partnership with the Robert Wood Johnson Foundation, supported CCA’s work to scale its compelling model of care.
+V-Cap’s loan was used by CCA to meet regulatory requirements for financial reserves.
 These requirements vary from state to state, but can be a substantial barrier to growth and innovation on the part of non-profit plans.